ecodynlab/GALUP/Index.md

 • **Passive Sensors** consist of receiver that receives naturally occurring EM energy from a target at a particular wavelength and direction.
 Examples include a camera without the flash and radiometers.

+**Types of Detectors:**

+**Thermal detectors**
+• absorb incident flux and undergo temperature changes

+• the power in absorbed radiation is typically small, and so the detector itself should be small to have a low heat capacity

+• Ex: Bolometer

+**External Photo-effect detectors**
+• has photocathode where incident light is partially absorbed and generates photoelectrons

+**Internal Photo-effect detectors**
+• semiconductors in which the electons undergo internal energy level transitions when they absorb an electron

+• consists of **photoconductive detectors** and **photovoltaic detectors**

 <br/>

 **2.2 Resolution:**